-Introduction into "The Dissenter is the Enemy" - Life in the GDR under the influence of the Ministry of State Security.
+Introduction into "The Dissenter is the Enemy" - Life in the GDR under the influence of the Ministry for State Security.
 (MfS)

 Using case studies to show the methods employed by the MfS: Working with excerpts from Stasi files for independent student work ("Quellen für die Schule" and other publications) as well as with an original Stasi training film.

 We offer lectures that focus on specific aspects of Stasi history and provide useful background information for teaching.